Vladimir Putin 'failing on all of his military objectives', says UK army chief

 “He wants to break the international resolve.
 Well, actually that strengthened over this period, and he’s under pressure, his problems are mounting.”

-Sir Radakin added that Mr Putin does not have enough manpower or equipment to carry out his military objectives, especially as Ukrainian forces strengthen.
+Sir Tony added that Mr Putin does not have enough manpower or equipment to carry out his military objectives, especially as Ukrainian forces strengthen.

 “We’re also seeing a magnificent Ukrainian armed forces who have been courageous, they’re fighting for their country, and they’ve embraced the international support that all of us are providing,” he said.